IBUNHABIBU/catalogue_of_recipes/README.md

 ### Features

   - It has all the basic calculating function i.e addition, subraction, division, multiplication and parcentage/
+  - put the api url in the browser and visualize the data

 <!-- BUILD WITH -->